cocos/cocos-docs/en/getting-started/basics/editor-panels/preferences.md

 ### IP Address

-Case the user may have multiple IP addresses on this computer, Manually select one and two-dimensional code as a default when previewing address address.
+Case the user may have multiple IP addresses on this computer.
+Manually select one and two-dimensional code as a default when previewing address address.
 This will list all native IP, You can also choose **Auto** get an IP editor automatically picked for you.

 ### Displayed Build Console Log

 This item is selected, Build log will be displayed directly in the process of publishing original project **Console** panel.
 Non-selected, Building the release of primary logs are saved in the `%USER/.CocosCreator/logs/native.log` project, you can also use the **Console** Log button in the upper left corner of the panel **Cocos Console Log** option to open the document.

 ### Spin step

-In the **Properties**, all numeric property has a set of UP and DOWN arrows next to the input box, values that can be used to step Input:
+In the **Properties**, all numeric property has a set of UP and DOWN arrows next to the input box, values that can be used to step input:

 ![step button](preferences/step-button.jpg)